AmjadKunnah/MyDentist/README.md

 *3. When an appointment deleted, automatically the invoice for this appointment will be deleted.*

+## How To Run The Software And Requirements
+- First To run a JAR file on Windows, Mac or Linux, follow these steps:
+1. Verify that Java is installed on your computer.
+2. Confirm the computer’s PATH variable includes Java’s \bin directory.
+3. Double-click the JAR file if auto-run has been configured.
+4. Run the JAR file on the command line or terminal window if a double-clicking fails.
+- To run the software Double-click MyDentist JAR file in MyDentist folder.
+- Requirement to run the JAR file you should have JAVA 1.8

+***Note:***
+- *To make the software work with the database, the JAR file and DATABASE file should STAY together in the same folder.*

 ## Application Preview
 ### **Login Page**